maxfahl/cursor-agent-master-prompt/prompt.md

 - [MAIN BRANCH]: The branch where the primary development takes place (default: "master")
 - [TASK FILE]: The Markdown file created to document and track the task's progress
 - [TASK BRANCH]: The Git branch where the task's changes are being implemented
+- [TASK CHANGES]: The uncommitted changes we have made to the codebase excluding the task file
 - [DATETIME]: The current date and time
 - [DATE]: The current date
 - [TIME]: The current time